What is Alternate Education?

 Many students have already completed their high school diploma and are looking to improve marks or upgrade courses to satisfy post-secondary prerequisite requirements.
 These students tend to enrol in one or two courses.

-Annually, the program sees approximately 25-30 students complete their high school diploma or high school equivalency diploma through PWSD's Alternate Education Program.
+Annually, the program sees approximately 25-30 students complete their high school diploma or high school equivalency diploma through PWPSD's Alternate Education Program.

 How do I complete courses and earn high school credits?

 You will complete online or print courses through the Alberta Distance Learning Centre (ADLC) or Peace Academy of Virtual Education (PAVE).
-Course credits and high school diplomas are awarded through Peace Wapiti Public School Division (PWSD).
+Course credits and high school diplomas are awarded through PWPSD.

 How long does it take to complete a course?